Medication

 Psychology Today article on serotonin

-While the chemical imbalance theory is increasingly seen as outdated, SSRIs may still reduce anxiety in two ways: they lower the body’s overall tension, and for some people there is an additional numbness effect.
+While the chemical imbalance theory is increasingly seen as outdated, SSRIs are used to reduce anxiety in other ways.

-When SSRIs do help, virtually all patients experience this reduction in physical tension, and for most people this is the change that makes their anxiety feel less intense.
+When SSRIs do help, virtually all patients experience this reduction in physical tension.

 But this reduced anxiety comes at a cost — the same numbness that dulls fear and worry can also lessen positive emotions, making everyday experiences such as eating food less enjoyable.